COVID-19 & Health Services

 - Someone who has COVID-19 illness within the previous 3 months andHas recovered and remains without COVID-19 symptoms (for example, cough, shortness of breath)

-You are required to be vaccinated against COVID-19 to work or study at Haverford.
+You are required to be vaccinated against COVID-19, with booster dose, to work or study at Haverford.
 View the Vaccine Policy.

 Self-Monitor for Symptoms